 Teachers can take full advantage of new learning technologies and online educational resources now that all students will be equipped with a device.
 However, classroom teachers will continue to use a wide variety of hands-on teaching strategies and methods to meet the needs of all students.
 Teachers will not be expected or encouraged to provide all instruction using technology.

-What steps have been (or will be) taken to educate students about the use of their assigned laptop?
+What steps have been (or will be) taken to educate students about the use of their assigned device?

 Each campus has created a tech team and worked through various planning documents to ensure the success of the 1:1 device rollout.
 Student and parent readiness is an essential part of these discussions.
 These customized plans also include sections on how to best communicate student expectations, define device policies and procedures, and provide technical support.
-Each campus also has a Chromebook Help Center website to assist students in troubleshooting or reporting broken or stolen devices.
+Each secondary campus also has a Chromebook Help Center website to assist students in troubleshooting or reporting broken or stolen devices.
+Every elementary campus has a Technology Assistant (TA) to help troubleshoot or report broken or stolen devices.

 How is RISD funding the purchase of these additional student devices?